 Looking for a great recipe for an easy weeknight meal?
-Garlicky, butter shrimp scampi might seem like a restaurant quality dish, but it is actually comes together in just 20 minutes!
+Garlicky shrimp scampi pasta might seem like a restaurant quality dish, but it is actually comes together in just 20 minutes!

-Did you know that “scampi” in Italian is actually a small crustacean called a langoustine?
-In the states you might be able to find them in the frozen seafood section, but we have mostly swapped out langoustines for shrimp.
+Did you know that “scampi” is an Italian word that actually means a small crustacean called a langoustine?
+In the United States you might be able to find them in the frozen seafood section, but we have mostly swapped out langoustines for shrimp.

 They are basically the size of shrimp, but look like lobsters with a red back.
 I use them in my Italian Seafood Stew, you should check them out!

 You’ll also find that scampi is referred to a method of perpetration or garlic butter sauce instead of in reference to the protein.
 You’ll see all kinds of scampi recipes like Chicken Scampi, Asparagus Scampi even Lobster Scampi on menus at Americanized Italian joints.